marcon29/rails-archery-score-tracker/notes.md

         - update DistTargCat model for use with new ArcheryCategory
             - namespace into Organization
         - get ArcherCategory, Target, DistTargCat completely passing

+# Round Model
+    - when instantiating, see if an existing one first
+    - pre-loaded can't be updated (same as pre-load targets)
+        - pre-loaded are only shared
+    - auto assigns name
+    - when creating via ScoreSession
+        - if existing (incl. preload), associates to ScoreSession
+        - if new, is associated to only that user (no others can access)

+# Shot model
+    # it "can identify all possible score values" do
+    #   # max_score..score_areas, M, and X if x_ring
+    # end

+    # it "will only allows score values up to the number of score areas, M and X" do
+    # end

+    # it "won't allow allow a score value of X if there is no x-ring" do
+    # end

+    # it "can calculate the total score for a roundset)" do
+    # end

     - start building out controllers/views